ksyasuda/ani-cli/README.md

 ## Anime Selection

-The next menu is where you select the anime to watch from a narrowed down list.
-Elements that have a blue border and text color indicate which anime have been watched before
+The next menu is where you select the anime to watch from a narrowed down list of candidates.
+Titles that are highlighed in blue indicate that anime has been selected before

 ## Episode Selection

 > Half-episodes (ex. saihate-no-paladin episode 7.5) are selectable, however they will not show up in the episodes list.
 > To select half episodes add 'h' to the beginning for episodes like '7.5' -> 'h7' to select saihate-no-paladin episode 7.5

-This menu will promt you to select the episode(s) to watch/download
+Here you will be prompted to select the episode(s) to watch/download

-Multiple episodes can be viewed/downloaded by giving the episode range like so
+Multiple episodes can be downloaded by giving the episode range like so

 ```
 Select Episode [1-13]: 1 6
 ```

 This would open/download episodes 1 2 3 4 5 6

-Like in the previous menu, any element with a blue border and text-color indicates that episode has been watched before

 # Usage